xyproto/go2cpp/README.md

 Compiles Go to native executables via C++17.

-One of the goals is for the compiler to become self-hosting.
+One of the goals is for the compiler to be able to compile itself.

 ## Known issues